synthesized-io/insight/CONTRIBUTING.md

 * Understand the purpose of the change.
 * Check if the code passes tests on the CI.
 * If the branch is an experiment branch then check results of the evaluation
-* If tests fail there is no need for a review - code should be fixed first.
+* If tests fail there is no need for a review - the code should be firstly fixed.
 * Read out the code and leave comments.
 * Approve the PR (there is a button in the GitHub interface)